 - Make your own salad dressing using olive oil.
 Avoid shelf-stable packaged food as almost all will have some industrial seed oil.

 - More red meat, less white meat.
 Beef and lamb are better choices than chicken and pork.
 Whitefish and shrimp are great protein options as well that are low in fat.

 - Grass pastured animals have less PUFA than grain-fed.
 If you are on a budget, this would be most important when consuming cuts of meat with a higher fat content.

 - Toss the fish oil in the trash.
 The people who seem to get the most benefit from this supplement are athletes that engage in highly inflammatory sports such as mixed martial arts.
 For the rest of us, there are other ways to reduce inflammation, one being lowering PUFAs.

-I’ve wondered how much of a role reducing PUFA has on bringing one closer to their optimal health.
+I’ve wondered how much of a role reducing PUFA has in bringing one closer to optimal health.
 Meaning if you did nothing else out of the ordinary in your diet, how much benefit would you get from just this one habit?
 I suspect it would be a lot.

 Part 2: The Problem with PUFA